zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[MatsuriDayo / nekoray](https://github.com/MatsuriDayo/nekoray) - Qt based cross-platform GUI proxy configuration manager (backend: v2ray / sing-box)
 ## C#

+* 【2024-10-01】[mcmonkeyprojects / SwarmUI](https://github.com/mcmonkeyprojects/SwarmUI) - SwarmUI (formerly StableSwarmUI), A Modular Stable Diffusion Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility.
+* 【2024-10-01】[Razzmatazzz / RemnantSaveGuardian](https://github.com/Razzmatazzz/RemnantSaveGuardian) - Tool to backup your saves and view your world rolls
 * 【2024-09-30】[TASEmulators / BizHawk](https://github.com/TASEmulators/BizHawk) - BizHawk is a multi-system emulator written in C#.
 BizHawk provides nice features for casual gamers such as full screen, and joypad support in addition to full rerecording and debugging tools for all system cores.
 * 【2024-09-30】[HearthSim / Hearthstone-Deck-Tracker](https://github.com/HearthSim/Hearthstone-Deck-Tracker) - A deck tracker and deck manager for Hearthstone on Windows
 * 【2024-09-24】[HotCakeX / Harden-Windows-Security](https://github.com/HotCakeX/Harden-Windows-Security) - Harden Windows Safely, Securely using Official Supported Microsoft methods and proper explanation | Always up-to-date and works with the latest build of Windows | Provides tools and Guides for Personal, Enterprise, Government and Military security levels | Read The Rationale https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Rationale.md